On the Path to High-temperature Josephson Multi-junction Devices: Introduction

 These advances in the superconductive electronics have been achieved mainly by the use of low-temperature superconductors (LTS) and first of all a niobium fabrication process based on using tunnel Josephson junctions \cite{Seidel2015} with aluminum oxide barrier (\textit{e.g.} see \cite{SEEQC}).
 The implementation of high-temperature superconductor (HTS) devices, other than the simplest ones containing only a few Josephson junctions, poses a stiff challenge because of substantial design restrictions within the grain-boundary junction fabrication techniques (with either bi-crystal or step-edge or ramp-edge junctions) \cite{Seidel2015} which have been generally used until now.
 In spite of that, much simpler array-type HTS structures but composed of great deal of Josephson junctions were nevertheless realized using fabrication technique of step-edge Josephson junctions \cite{Taylor2016}.
 Such a SQIF-like 2D network containing in whole 54000 SQUIDs showed a magnetic field to voltage transfer function with a central peak value of approximately $8\text{ mV}$ and a highly linear central peak portion around $4.5\text{ mV}$ \cite{Taylor2016}.

-About a decade ago, an ion damaging technique was proposed to perform a controllable local suppression of superconducting properties of HTS films down to metallic or even to dielectric properties.
-When a focused ion beam is used, it enables forming a narrow barrier across a superconducting strip to realize a weak link between the strip parts and hence a Josephson junction with characteristics depending on irradiation dose \cite{Cho2015}.
+Because of the short coherence length and small capacitance, ideal HTS SIS junction with hysteresis is very difficult to realize.
+Most HTS junctions exhibited a current-voltage (IV) curve similar to that of the LTS weak-link junctions.
+Various types HTS Josephson junctions such as bicrystal, step-edge, ramp-edge and ion-beam damaged junctions have been realized and compared in reviews and books \cite{Seidel2015}.
+Among these techniques, the ion-beam damaging technique can obtain a controllable local suppression of superconducting properties of HTS films down to metallic or even to dielectric properties.
+When a focused ion beam is used, it enables forming a narrow barrier across a superconducting strip to realize a weak link between the strip parts and hence a Josephson junction with characteristics depending on irradiation dose \cite{Cho2015,Chen2022}.
 Such a technique provides basis for a highly promising fabrication process enabling creation of high-quality multi-junction HTS devices.
 In fact, one can refer to \cite{Ouanani2016,Pawlowski2018,Couedo2019} where the ion-beam damaging impact on HTS films of YBa\textsubscript{2}Cu\textsubscript{3}O\textsubscript{7-x} (YBCO) has been already used to fabricate series SQIFs consisting of 300 to 2000 dc SQUIDs.
 Being in an unshielded magnetic environment, these devices were able to measure magnetic signals as low as a few pT in a frequency band ranged up to $1.125\text{ GHz}$.
 Besides, the devices showed a linear voltage response over 7 decades in RF power, that is a highly encouraging achievement.

 In this paper, we report our progress in the HTS Josephson junction fabrication process founded on using a focused helium ion beam damaging effect and discuss the expected device performance attainable for the HTS multi-junction device technology.